-Contact ONO PHARMACEUTICAL CO., LTD. Corporate Communications public\relations@ono.co.jp
+Contact ONO PHARMACEUTICAL CO., LTD. Corporate Communications public_relations@ono.co.jp

-European Medicines Agency Validates Bristol-Myers Squibb's Application for Opdivo® (nivolumab) for the Treatment of Classical Hodgkin Lymphoma Patients
+U.S. Food and Drug Administration Accepts for Priority Review Bristol-Myers Squibb's Supplemental Biologics License Application for Opdivo® (nivolumab) for the Treatment of Classical Hodgkin Lymphoma Patients

-Opdivo has potential to become first PD-1 inhibitor approved in a hematological malignancy in European Union
+Opdivo has potential to become first PD-1 inhibitor approved for a hematological malignancy in United States

-(PRINCETON, NJ, March 30, 2016) - Bristol-Myers Squibb Company (NYSE:BMY) announced today that the European Medicines Agency (EMA) validated a type II variation application, which seeks to extend the current indications for Opdivo to include the treatment of patients with classical Hodgkin lymphoma (cHL) after prior therapies.
+(PRINCETON, NJ, April 14, 2016) - Bristol-Myers Squibb Company (NYSE:BMY) announced today that the U.S. Food and Drug Administration (FDA) accepted a supplemental Biologics License Application (sBLA), which seeks to expand the use of Opdivo to patients with classical Hodgkin lymphoma (cHL) after prior therapies.
 The application included CheckMate -205 data, which evaluated Opdivo in cHL patients who have received autologous stem cell transplant and brentuximab vedotin.
-Validation of the application confirms the submission is complete and begins the EMA's centralized review process.
+The FDA granted the application a priority review and previously granted Opdivo Breakthrough Therapy Designation for cHL on May 14, 2014.
+According to the FDA, Breakthrough Therapy Designation is intended to expedite the development and review of drugs for serious or life-threatening conditions.